 Students may be admitted to the MSIO program if they lack only one required course.
 The missing course must be completed within the first year of graduate study.
 However, PSY 314 or 315 AND 351 or 453/553 must be completed prior to MSIO program entry, as they are prerequisites for the first semester MSIO program coursework.
 Students missing more than one prerequisite course at the time of application may be offered provisional admission if they submit an approved plan to take the missing courses prior to admission to the program.

 Advancement to Candidacy

-Advancement to Candidacy is the next step after achieving classified status and confers catalog rights to graduate students.
-Advancement to Candidacy also signifies approval of a plan of study by the graduate student’s major, department, and college.
+Advancement to Candidacy is the next step after achieving classified status and confers catalog rights to graduate students and signifies approval of a plan of study by the graduate student’s major, department, and college.
 The prerequisite to advancement are: